Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
+### 1.0.0-beta.15
+Fix bug in detecting CPU architecture for selecting correct node binaries.

+Improve the documentation.

 ### 1.0.0-beta.14
 Adding support for reports in Static Analysis Results Interchange Format (SARIF) format by OASIS.
 See https://sarifweb.azurewebsites.net.
 This means that a standard format is used for reporting static code analysis findings.
 Github actions, Azure DevOps and AWS CodeCatalyst are supporting this format.

 Fix formating of the description.
 Sonarlint only offers HTML based description and it renders nice the Github action but not so nice in the Security tab.

 ### 1.0.0-beta.9